lars-ruijs/real-time-web-2021/README.md

 # 🖼 ImgGeek
-I am planning to make a multi player game where the players take turns thinking of a topic that the other players have to guess.
+I made a multi player game where the players take turns thinking of a topic that the other players have to guess.
 The player who comes up with the topic adds general pictures describing the subject.
 For example, when you come up with the topic of fishing, you could show pictures of water, a boat, and an aquarium.

 **About this project**